fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 when a row in the result change.
 No more hitting refresh or periodic polling for your app to fetch fresh data as you would with plain HTTP.
-Just listen on a result set and changes will automatically get pushed to your app.
+Just listen on a result set and then changes will automatically get pushed to your app.

 To use the real-time functionality we need to first enable it.
 This is done on a per-table basis.